AQAquamarine/aquasync-mockserver/README.md

-aquasync-mockserver
+Aquasync-Backend-Ruby
 ===================

-A mock server for Aquasync.
+A backend for [Aquasync protocol](https://github.com/AQAquamarine/aquasync-protocol) implemented in Ruby with Sinatra.